1964 Sailors' Revolt: Conflicts with authorities

-The concern was the breakdown of the military hierarchy.
-Sailors "followed the example" of officers who also attempted to undermine the hierarchy to oppose the government, but these political disagreements were only treated as indiscipline and a breach of hierarchy when they came from the enlisted men.
-Unruliness, also relevant, was in fact used by the AMFNB as a bargaining tool.
-As sailor Raul Duarte wrote in "A Tribuna do Mar" in February 1964, the granting of the demands was necessary "in order to safeguard discipline and military hierarchy".
+The officers’ concern was the breakdown of military hierarchy and discipline.
+However, researchers of the revolt have already highlighted breaches of hierarchy committed among officers opposing the government, with some even participating in conspiracies to overthrow the president.
+It is argued, therefore, that the subordinates followed the example set by their superiors’ political actions, and further, that these actions were only treated as indiscipline and a breach of hierarchy when coming from enlisted personnel.
+Indiscipline was indeed used by the AMFNB as a bargaining tool.
+As sailor Raul Duarte wrote in Tribuna do Mar in February 1964, granting their demands was necessary "to safeguard discipline and military hierarchy".
+In the same newspaper, Antônio Duarte dos Santos proposed "modifying this old perspective of the 'disciplined soldier' detached from the problems of his country".